MSMO-ABSA: Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis: Related Work

-Research in cross-lingual ABSA (XABSA) generally falls into two categories: data alignment and embedding learning.
+\textbf{Cross-Lingual ABSA.} Research in cross-lingual ABSA (XABSA) generally falls into two categories: data alignment and embedding learning.
 Data alignment aims to incorporate language-specific knowledge into the target language, often using translation systems or dictionaries to convert annotated data from high-resource languages \cite{zhou-etal-2013-collective}.
 Techniques such as co-training \cite{zhou2015cl} and constrained SMT \cite{lambert-2015-aspect} improve data quality.
-Additionally, pre-trained multilingual word embeddings and methods like warm-up mechanisms \cite{Li2020UnsupervisedCA} and shared vector spaces \cite{jebbara-cimiano-2019-zero} enhance model performance in multi-lingual ABSA. \citet{zhang2021cross} adopt the translation-based methods by code-switching the aspect terms in target and source data for cross-lingual ABSA.
+Additionally, pre-trained multilingual word embeddings and methods like warm-up mechanisms \cite{li2021unsupervised} and shared vector spaces \cite{jebbara-cimiano-2019-zero} enhance model performance in multi-lingual ABSA, with additional CNN-based architectures offering further gains \cite{Wang2024}. \citet{zhang2021cross} adopt the translation-based methods by code-switching the aspect terms in target and source data for cross-lingual ABSA.
 Following this, \citet{lin2023} use contrastive learning for cross-lingual ABSA.
+There is also newly publicized multilingual ABSA datasets for implicit aspects \cite{wu2025mabsamultilingualdatasetaspectbased}.